We operate within the framework set by legislation, and we are accountable through Parliament and the courts.

 - the Health and Safety at Work Act 1974.

 ORR also has economic regulatory functions in relation to railways in Northern Ireland and for the northern half of the Channel Tunnel, situated in the UK.

 We are the national safety authority for Britain's railways, and we also work with the Competition and Markets Authority to apply the Competition Act 1998 and the Enterprise Act 2002 in relation to the railways.

 We are funded by the rail industry through licence fees and safety levies.

-We monitor Highways England and its management of the strategic road network in England to ensure the network is managed to deliver performance for the benefit of road users and the public.
+We monitor National Highways and its management of the strategic road network in England to ensure the network is managed to deliver performance for the benefit of road users and the public.